-Delicious Library 2 review
+Delicious Library 2 full review

 Delicious Library is a database for recording the data about books, CDs and other items you own on your computer.
 The categories and items are quaintly represented as wooden shelves, with your stuff displayed virtually on them.